HughG/impact-estimation-toy/docs/implementation-plan.md

 - [ ] Define unit testing strategy and locations (commonTest, jvmTest) per guidelines.
 - [ ] Add lightweight sample data set for manual testing.

-Open Question: Should Android target be completely disabled for now, or left as-is but ignored by desktop-focused work?

 ## Stage 1 — Domain Model (IET/Model)

 Goal: Implement core domain entities and computations suitable for UI binding.

 - [ ] Entities: `QualityRequirement` (id/name, current, goal, unit, type: Performance|Cost).
 - [ ] Entities: `DesignIdea` (id/name, description optional).
-- [ ] Entity: `EstimationCell` (estimatedValue, optional confidenceRange).
+- [ ] Entity: `Estimation` (estimatedValue, optional confidenceRange which, for now, is a symmetric absolute delta).
-- [ ] Table Aggregates: container that maps `QualityRequirement` × `DesignIdea` → `EstimationCell`.
+- [ ] Table Aggregates: container that maps `QualityRequirement` × `DesignIdea` → `Estimation`.
-- [ ] Computation: Impact percentage for a cell relative to requirement current→goal delta.
+- [ ] Computation: Impact percentage for an estimation relative to requirement current→goal delta.
 - [ ] Computation: Totals per group (Performance Totals, Cost Totals) across rows per column.
 - [ ] Computation: Performance-to-Cost Ratio per DesignIdea (TotalPerformance% / TotalCost%).
 - [ ] Validation:
   - [ ] Goal ≠ Current for performance rows (to avoid divide-by-zero).
-Define behavior when equal.
+If equal, flag validation error and exclude from totals, highlighting both the invalid cell and the column total.
+  - [ ] Where the TotalCost% is 0%, the Performance-to-Cost Ratio is undefined and should be displayed as N/A, and excluded from ordering.
   - [ ] Costs are minimized; minimum legal value is zero.
   - [ ] Estimated value may be below current or above goal for performance; >= 0 for cost.
   - [ ] ConfidenceRange is non-negative and interpretable on same scale.